University of Wisconsin-Rock County

 Janesville, WI 53546

-Most campus buildings are generally open Monday-Thursday 7:30 a.m. to 10 p.m. and Friday 7:30 a.m.-7 p.m.
-Most adminstrative offices are open 8 a.m. to 4:30 p.m.
+Most campus buildings are generally open Monday-Thursday 7:30 a.m. - 10:00 p.m. and Friday 7:30 a.m. - 7:00 p.m.
+Most administrative offices are open 8:00 a.m. - 4:30 p.m.
 Monday-Friday.
 Hours are subject to change depending on staffing and scheduled special events, and the campus may be closed for holidays or inclement weather or emergencies.

 Set on almost 50 rolling acres on Janesville’s southwest side, the campus consists of: